Profection Year · Zodiacal Releasing · Firdaria

 A Persian medieval system described by Abu Ma'shar (~850 CE).
 The 75-year cycle begins with the Sun for day births and the Moon for night births.
 Each major period subdivides into seven sub-periods, giving a secondary planetary flavor within the main theme.

 You've seen the calculation.
-Pick the reading that matches the question you're actually asking — the broad time-lord synthesis for the full picture, or the focused profection year for the next twelve months.
+Pick the reading that matches the question you're actually asking — the focused profection year for the next twelve months, the broad time-lord synthesis for the full picture now, or the Seven-Year Arc for the whole road ahead.

 Chronocrator Synthesis